IMI In a Nutshell

 What do “global professional standards” mean?

 Global professional standards exist when high practice standards are developed, tested and implemented consistently cross-border by recognized, professional experts.
 This is achieved in IMI through the Independent Standards Commission (ISC), a 70+ strong body of Mediators, Users, Judiciary, Providers, Trainers, and Educators from 27 countries.
 Standards developed by the ISC are applied by service providers approved by the ISC to run Qualifying Assessment Programs (QAPs) to assess and qualify for IMI Certification experienced and competent mediators.
-There are currently 24 QAPs in 16 countries, with more in the pipeline, and almost 400 IMI Certified Mediators in 45 countries.
+There are currently 31 QAPs in 18 countries, with more in the pipeline, and more than 400 IMI Certified Mediators in 45 countries.

 What benefits does international credentialing bring to businesses Users?